gbmhunter/blog/content/posts/2023/07-31-july-2023-updates/_index.md

 * Added a new page on [USB Power Delivery (PD)](/electronics/communication-protocols/usb-protocol/usb-power-delivery/).

 * Added figure and table numbering funcionality, along with the ability to reference the figures and tables from other parts of the content.

+* Added more info on the DC Bias Characteristic of multilayer chip capacitors (MLCCs).